drand/dchoose/README.md

 Custom randomness with which to draw from instead of using the next drand round.
 Must be in hex format.
 This can be useful for verifying past draws or repeatability.

+* `-v, --verbose`

+A verbose output format for when you want to know a little more about the draw, or want to repeat it